wendu77/Neighborhood-Passions/README.md

 <strong>LIVE DEMO</strong>: https://neighborhood-doings-co.herokuapp.com/

-(This Application was developed with the <strong>MongoDB, Express, ReactJS, Node, Redux</strong>, and many other technologies that you may find in the package.json file!
+(This Application was developed with <strong>MongoDB, Express, ReactJS, Node, Redux</strong>, and many other technologies that you may find in the package.json file!